abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 ![Rock of Cashel](../../../images/Ireland/Ireland_54.jpg)
 ```

-&nbsp;

 Nearby to the Rock of Cashel is a lesser known Cistercian ruin called Hore Abbey.
+It easily made it into my list of top three Irish ruins we visted, so I highly recommend visiting if you get the chance.
 Entrance is free, but finding a good place to park can be hard.
-If you have the time to walk over from the Rock of Cashel, the trip to the abbey is well worth it.
-From the abbey, I had a great view of the Rock of Cashel on top of the hill.
+If you have the time to walk over from the Rock of Cashel, the trip to the abbey is well worth it and most likely you'll have the place to yourself.
+From the abbey, I also had a great view of the Rock of Cashel on top of the hill.

 ![Hore Abbey](../../../images/Ireland/Ireland_68.jpg)